Skip to main content

 Relationship With Enigm OS

-When Enigm OS is deployed, Active Defense may benefit from additional local trust signals, such as Trust Security Center state, network policy state, managed-device state, privacy mode state, and device integrity posture.
+When Enigm OS is deployed, Active Defense may use additional local trust signals, such as Trust Security Center state, network policy state, managed-device state, privacy mode state, and device integrity posture.
 Enigm OS is an additional hardening layer.
 It does not replace Active Defense, Enigm App end-to-end encryption, or user trust decisions.

 Relationship With Enigm Intelligence

-User Guidance
+Findings And User Guidance

 • Review recommended.

-• Device trust may be reduced.
+• Device Trust may be reduced.

 • Network behavior requires attention.